A signal of competitive dominance in mid-latitude herbaceous plant communities: Introduction

-Accurately separating the effect of biotic interactions from environmental filters as structuring agents of community assembly is not trivial.
-Despite the undeniable success of species distribution models~\cite{peterson:2011}, there is an increasing recognition of the need for simple, process-based models to make robust predictions that help understand species responses to environmental change~\cite{wisz:2013}.
-However, we still lack clear evidence for the role of biotic interactions in shaping species assemblages at large spatial scales.
-Studies based on species randomization models have attempted to separate the outcomes of competitive exclusion and environmental filtering by assuming the competition-similarity hypothesis as a given~\cite{webb:2002,dini:2015}.
-Empirical studies, while they may be able to independently assess environmental stress and species competitive abilities, are often limited to small community sizes~\cite{violle:2011} or restricted to single habitats~\cite{kunstler:2012}.
-Very few studies have explored the idea of competition as a driver of community assembly across biogeographic regions~\cite{swenson:2012,kunstler:2016}.
-Here we report the results of the first macro-ecological study, based on theoretical predictions from modern coexistence theory~\cite{chesson:2000a,mayfield:2010}, aimed at separating the combined effects of biotic (competition) and abiotic (environmental) factors shaping plant community assemblages at large geographical scales.
+Although the role of local interactions at determining large-scale diversity patterns is still controversial \citep{ricklefs:2008}, community ecology lacks a comprehensive theoretical framework able to explore quantitatively to what extent the role of biotic, species-to-species interactions is relevant to determine species composition and diversity across large spatial scales.
+Empirical studies, while they may be able to independently assess environmental stress and species competitive abilities, are often limited to small community sizes~\citep{violle:2011} or restricted to single habitats~\citep{kunstler:2012}.
+Very few studies have explored the idea of competition as a driver of community assembly across biogeographic regions~\citep{swenson:2012,kunstler:2016}.
+Here we attempted a continent-wide macro-ecological study of species assemblage patterns based on theoretical predictions from a trait-driven theory of competitive dominance, based on extensions of a type of Lotka-Voleterra models.
+Our theory applies to large ecological communities at large geographical scales where species can be ranked in their competitive ability according to certain species trait values ~\citep{capitan:2020}.